trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Printing
 ========

-Like many open source operating systems, PC-BSD® uses the Common Unix Printing System (`CUPS <http://cups.org/>`_) to manage printing.
+Like many open source operating systems, TrueOS® uses the Common Unix Printing System (`CUPS <http://cups.org/>`_) to manage printing.
 Control Panel provides a graphical front-end for adding and managing printers.

 While the graphical utility is easy to use, it may or may not automatically detect your printer depending upon how well your printer is supported by an open